hawooni/chart-img-telegram-bot/README.md

 It is a simple Telegram Bot based on the [CHART-IMG](https://doc.chart-img.com) API `version 1` & `2`, with support for Local Server and Serverless Setup.
 The main focus of this project is simplicity with fully customizable preset indicators for TradingView exchange symbols.

+> I will soon provide a step-by-step tutorial that guides you through setting up and running your server.

 > In the upcoming website update, you will be able to run a fully managed Telegram Bot Service with customized configuration.

 ## Live Telegram Bot